The Bicester School Local Governing Body

 David also enjoys reading, music and cooking, as well as volunteering for Age UK Oxfordshire.

-Olly was appointed as a parent governor in Spring 2016.
+Oliver was appointed as a parent governor in Spring 2016.
+He currently has two children at the school and lives in the North Oxfordshire area.

 Bicester resident Sharron has been active in the community for 17 years, including as a PTA committee member at Bure Park Primary School,.
 She joined the governing body of The Bicester School in Spring 2016.